 Proof

-First, the premise means that for any \(x\), the two propositions \(x\in A\implies x\in B\) and \(x\in B\implies x\in C\) are true.
-Therefore, by syllogism, \(x\in A\implies x\in C\) is also true, and since \(x\) can be chosen arbitrarily, \(A\subseteq C\) holds.
+First, the hypothesis means that for any \(x\), the two propositions \(x\in A\implies x\in B\) and \(x\in B\implies x\in C\) are true.
+Hence, by syllogism, \(x\in A\implies x\in C\) is also true, and since \(x\) was arbitrary, \(A\subseteq C\) holds.

 Ordered Pairs